Yisiheng/reproduing-wheeze-detection-main/README.md

 # reproduing-wheeze-detection
-reproduing results of wheeze detection: picture, code, slide, wav file
+Our group try to reproduct the results of Emrani et al, IEEE Signal Processing Letters, 2014.